Pivotal Research Believes Genesco (GCO) Still Has Room to Grow

-Pivotal Research analyst Mitch Kummetz reiterated a Buy rating on Genesco (GCO) today and set a price target of $54.00.
-The company’s shares closed last Thursday at $46.76, close to its 52-week high of $50.22.
+In a report released today, Mitch Kummetz from Pivotal Research reiterated a Buy rating on Genesco (GCO), with a price target of $57.00.
+The company’s shares closed last Thursday at $49.80, close to its 52-week high of $52.29.

 See today’s analyst top recommended stocks >>